KansasCityWomeninTechnology/cocktails-worksheets/docs/css/3-box-model-text-icons/README.md

    >
    > _"For `h3` elements that also have the class attribute `beverage`, apply the style."_
    >
-   > There more than one way to target the drink titles styles.
+   > There is more than one way to target the drink title's styles.
 What are some other ways using what you've learned about **Descendant** and **Child** combinators?
 Feel free to talk it through with your mentor!

 1. We want to add extra space at the bottom of the "Drinks menu" section by setting the `padding-bottom` property to "60px".
 Add the styling to `class="drinks"`